Research & Publications

 The Flow Cytometry Standard (FCS) is the primary interchange format for flow cytometry data.
 All cytometer manufacturers support iterations up to the current version (FCS 3.1).
 The ISAC Data Standards Task Force recently released the new FCS 3.2 specifications and published a new nomenclature for probe tags (GitHub - ISAC-DSTF/ProbeTagDictionary: Standardized Nomenclature for Detection and Visualization Labels Used in Cytometry and Microscopy Imaging).
 We are currently working on FCS 4.0 which will focus on incorporating multispectral cytometry standards into the specification.
 Gating-ML is an XML-based mechanism used to describe gates including encoding, data transformations, and compensation.
 Minimum Information about a Flow Cytometry Experiment (MIFlowCyt) standard defines the minimum information required to report flow cytometry experiments.
 Network Common Data Form (NetCDF) data format is the next generation of the FCS standards for storing and retrieving Big Data in the form of n-dimensional arrays.
 Archival Cytometry Standard (ACS) supports bundling of data with different components describing cytometry experiments.

 Histology is a pathologist’s and clinician’s first step to diagnosing and monitoring many diseases.
 In clinical practice, histological analysis of immune cells in solid tissue is now required for diagnosis, therapeutic selection, and therapeutic monitoring of many diseases including cancer.
-The morphological pattern, quantity, and quality of stromal tumor infiltrating immune cells (sTILs) is key to histological analysis.
+The morphological pattern, quantity, and quality of stromal tumor infiltrating lymphocytes (sTILs) are key to histological analysis.
 Dr Blenman is an active member of the International Immuno-Oncology Biomarker Working Group.
 The purpose of the working group is to propose scientific strategies regarding the standardization, validation, and clinical utility of immune-oncology biomarkers.
 We have recently published articles that describe (1) the pitfalls of assessing sTILs, (2) a risk management framework of integrating sTILs into clinical trials, and (3) opportunities to use computational methods on sTILs images to identify and extract morphologic features.